stowball/hucssley/README.md

 translate-y -> transform: translateY
 ```

-If the last two words separated by a hyphen are identical, then the last word will automatically be omitted.
-For instance `.flex-wrap` is used instead of `flex-wrap-wrap`, but `flex-wrap-no-wrap` would be the equivalent `nowrap` version.

 *Note: If a global namespace has been configured, it will always precede the base class name.*

 #### Non-parent modules: `focus, hocus, hover, print, reduced-motion, responsive`